Q. I am an IU graduate student, but I am not on campus this semester. Can I still access GGC services?

 Q. How can I search for grant sources if I am not on campus?

 A. Try searching the internet.
 Even if you do not have internet access at home, you may be able to access the Web at your local library or at a business such as a copy center or cyber cafe.
 Use a search engine to search for grants or sponsor organizations.
 You might want to start your search in the GGC’s online Publications and Resources sections.
+You may also want to check out your local public library.
+Thanks to the United Way, the Monroe County Public Library offers the database Foundation Grants for Individuals in the Indiana Room.

 Q. Can I search the databases that the GradGrants Center subscribes to?